abixen/abixen-platform/README.md

 Abixen Platform is a microservices based software platform for building enterprise applications.
 The main goal of the project is a creation of functionalities through creating particular microservices and integrating by provided CMS.

+All you have to do in order to create an entirely new functionality is to implement a new, separated microservice.
+Now you can register it in Abixen Platform and start using by delivered configuration wizards and CMS.
+There is also an Abixen Platform API, which allows you to accelerate the process of new microservices creation.

+Abixen Platform's organizational division consists of pages and modules.
+User with appropriate privileges can create any page and select a layout.
+Finally, add to the page instances of modules deployed on Abixen Platform.
+Each of the modules can have many instances, configured by different parameters.

+One of the most important mechanisms built-in into Abixen Platform is own security system, which ensures a full control access to pages, modules and even the data displayed and used by the modules.

+Abixen Platform delivers out of the box functional microservices.

+**Business Intelligence Service is one of the delivered functional modules.**

+This module allows to do reporting charts and tables.
+A business administrator can create the charts and feed it by a following flow:
+* Create a database connection to one of supported databases (H2, MySQL, PostgreSQL, Oracle, MSSQL).
+Instead of database connection, there is an opportunity to use an excel or CSV file
+* Create a data source using above database connection or file.
+* Add a new business intelligence instance on a page
+* Configure a chart series selecting a data source
+* Set permissions for particular users' roles

+**Web Content Service is another one of the delivered functional modules.**

+This module allows to do articles.
+A business administrator can create articles in two ways:
+* Simple Web Content (just fill out a simple form with rich text editor)
+* Advanced Web Content (using structures and templates)

+The spectrum of possible modules developer can create is unlimited.
+There can be e.g. modules showing data in a tabular way, modules of data entry, where users enter data, edit and present.

+The main architectural emphasis was placed on the rapid creation of new modules.
+Therefore, an original architecture has been implemented based on microservices, which allows to create modules functionally independent of the other elements.
+When programmer creates a module, compiles only his module and his microservice.
+This provides a tremendous time saving comparing to monolithic systems.

 ## Technology stack
 ![Abixen Platform Microservices Technology Stack](documentation-image/abixen-platform-microservices-technology-stack.png "Abixen Platform Microservices Technology Stack")